 The Designated Officer will review the relevant policies annually.
-Our policies have been written in consultation with the Safer programme and ensure safer recruitment practices are followed.
+Our policies have been written in consultation with the Safer programme.

+The Designated Officer will ensure safer recruitment practices are followed.
 Henderson Trust will undertake to remedy without delay any weakness in regard to our safeguarding arrangements that are brought to our attention.